teritorio/mapbox-gl-language/README.md

 ## Supported Styles

 You can configure the plugin to support your own custom style using style transforms and custom language fields.
-By default, this plugin works best with official Mapbox styles or styles derived from official Mapbox styles.
+By default, this plugin works best with [OpenMapTiles styles](https://openmaptiles.org/styles/) or derived.
-The styles must be based on [Mapbox v8 styles](https://docs.mapbox.com/help/troubleshooting/streets-v8-migration-guide/):

--   `mapbox://styles/mapbox/streets-v11`
--   `mapbox://styles/mapbox/outdoors-v11`
--   `mapbox://styles/mapbox/dark-v10`
--   `mapbox://styles/mapbox/light-v10`
--   `mapbox://styles/mapbox/satellite-streets-v9`
--   `mapbox://styles/mapbox/traffic-day-v2`
--   `mapbox://styles/mapbox/traffic-night-v2`